1.9 Child Protection Review Conferences

 Where a supporter, solicitor, other family member or observer has attended a conference, the record will not be distributed to them unless they have a role in the Child Protection Plan and the conference agrees it appropriate.

-Conference records are confidential and should not be passed to third parties without the consent of the Conference Chair and/or Lead Social Worker or by a Court Order.
+Conference records are confidential and should not be passed to third parties without the consent of the Conference Chair and/or Lead Practitioner or by a Court Order.

 Where there are ongoing criminal proceedings, there should be consultation between the Police and the Crown Prosecution Service in relation to the sharing of the records.